caesarchad/morgan/ci/semver_bash/README.md

     3.2.1 > 3.2.1-alpha -> 0.

-Alternatively, you can source it from within a script:
+Alternatively, you can genesis it from within a script:

     . ./semver.sh